 - By convention, the host typically stands at the entrance of the venue to welcome the guests and shake their hands.
-Guests should avoid lingering in the reception area for too long, lest others are prevented from entering. - The host of a reception may arrange to make a speech welcoming the guests, though this is not typical for garden parties. - After the start of the reception or garden party, the host may mingle and make small talk with guests, and guests should speak with and introduce themselves to other guests rather than stand or sit alone. - At the event's conclusion, the host may stand at the exit of the venue to see the guests off.
+Guests should avoid lingering in the reception area for too long, lest others are prevented from entering. - The host of a reception may arrange to make a speech welcoming the guests, though this is not typical for garden parties. - After the start of the reception or garden party, the host may mingle and make small talk with guests, and guests should speak with and introduce themselves to other guests rather than stand or sit alone.

+At the event's conclusion, the host may stand at the exit of the venue to see the guests off.
 Guests who decide to leave early may do so directly without bothering the host.

-7.2.
-Concerts
+7.2 Concerts

 - You should enter the concert hall about 10 minutes prior to the start of the performance in order not to interrupt the program.
-If late, wait for an intermission between performances before entering the hall. - Smoking, snacking, and whispering are not allowed in the concert venue.
-Cell phones should also be turned off (see figure 35). - When entering the venue, the man should help his woman companion in checking her tickets and finding and taking her seat. - Guests should wait for the curtain to close and applause to end before leaving the venue.
+If late, wait for an intermission between performances before entering the hall. - It is not appropriate to bring babies or children to concerts, and smoking, snacking, or whispering are not allowed in the concert venue.
+Mobile phones should also be turned off (see figure 56). - When entering the venue, the man should help his woman companion in checking her tickets and finding and taking her seat.

+• Guests should wait for the curtain to close and applause to end before leaving the venue.

-Figure 35: Using cell phones is not permitted during concerts.
+Using mobile phones is not permitted during concerts.

-7.3.
-Dances
+7.3 Dances

 - Dances are a form of diplomatic or social entertainment, and are normally divided into tea dances and dinner dances.
 There are also formal balls and masquerades, among other types of dances. - Except in the case of a ball or a more formal occasion, it is acceptable to arrive late to a dance.
-If it is necessary to leave early, do so without disturbing the host or other attendees. - When asking for a dance, it is necessary to first obtain the other party's consent, and when asking a married guest to dance, it is best to first seek their spouse's consent as a matter of courtesy.
+If it is necessary to leave early, do so without disturbing the host or other attendees. - When asking for a dance, it is necessary to first obtain the other party's consent, and when asking a married woman to dance, it is best to first seek her husband's consent as a matter of courtesy.

-A dance is typically opened by the host and their spouse, or by the guests of most advanced age or status.
+A dance is typically opened by the hosts, or by the guests of most advanced age or status.

-7.4.
-Golf
+7.4 Golf

-Courtesy on the course
+Courtesy on the course: